smartcontractkit/functions-lens-eventbrite/README.md

 For setting up environment variables we are going to use the [`@chainlink/env-enc`](https://www.npmjs.com/package/@chainlink/env-enc) package for extra security.
 It encrypts sensitive data instead of storing them as plain text in the `.env` file, by creating a new, `.env.enc` file.
 Although it's not recommended to push this file online, if that accidentally happens your secrets will still be encrypted.

+1. Change into the `./contracts` directory to set up its dependencies.
+Make sure commands in [this USAGE SECTION](#usage) are run from inside this directory.
+Start with  `npm install` if you've not done that yet.

-1. Set a password for encrypting and decrypting the environment variable file.
+2. Set a password for encrypting and decrypting the environment variable file.
 You can change it later by typing the same command.

 ```shell
 npx env-enc set-pw